StudioPetrikas/Saulala/README.md

 Global Changes:

+Disclaimer: Big pipeline update - your saved presets might not work as expected.
 - Viewport and pipeline is now powered by OpenGL, which means nearly instant viewport updates, no more sluggish sliders, full-sized images in the viewport and many more upsides (and some downsides)
 - Added 'Current Sauce' indicator in the 'Develop' screen
 - Fixed a bug where cropping would break the frame display in the viewport